 The Commission's operations are accounted for in a proprietary fund type-the enterprise fund.
 The proprietary fund type is accounted for using the flow of economic resources measurement focus.
-With this measurement focus, all assets and liabilities associated with the operations are included on the Statement of Net Position.
+With this measurement focus, all assets and liabilities associated with the operations are included on the statement of net position.
 Net position is segregated into Invested in Capital Assets - Net of Related Debt: Restricted and Unrestricted earnings.
-The Statement of Revenues and Expenses presents increases (revenues) and decreases (expenses) in net total position.
+The Statement of Revenue and Expenses (Enterprise Fund) presents increases (revenues) and decreases (expenses) in total net position.

 The Commission is financed and operated in a manner similar to private business enterprises.
 The intent of the governing body is that the costs (expenses, including depreciation) of providing services on a continuing basis be financed or recovered primarily through user charges.
-The measurement focus emphasizes the determination of net income.
+The measurement focus emphasizes the determination of change in net position.
 The Commission follows the accrual basis of accounting for its proprietary fund.
 Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.